b0oml/Comiks/README.md

   -c CONFIG, --config CONFIG
                         Custom config file (default is ~/.config/comiks/config.toml).
   -l HIGHLIGHT, --highlight HIGHLIGHT
-                        Highlight a string in output (default is username).
+                        Strings to highlight in output, separated by a comma (default is username).
+  -t TAGS, --tags TAGS  Comma-sperated list of tags to select which providers to enable (default in
+                        config).
 ```